Federal Demonstration Partnership (FDP)

 Proposal Stage

-When Harvard has subawards with other FDP institutions, the standard statement of intent (SOI) should be used as a cover page and must be signed by your OSP representative.
-Please contact your OSP representative to complete the SOI.
-Large amounts of institutional information beyond what is captured in our SOI should not be requested, as this information can be found in the FDP clearinghouse, in the link found in our resources below.
-Any additional request for institutional information should be communicated to your OSP representative.
+When Harvard is a subawardee to another FDP institution, the standard statement of intent (SOI) should be used as a cover page and must be signed by a central office (ORA, OSP, SPA) Authorized Organizational Representative (AOR).
+Please contact your central office representative to complete the SOI.
+Large amounts of institutional information beyond what is captured in our SOI should not be requested, as this information can be found in the FDP Expanded Clearinghouse.
+Any additional request for institutional information should be communicated to your central office representative.

 Managing an FDP Award